|New Brunswick units, The North Shore (New Brunswick) Regiment

 (Library and Archives Canada Photos)

-Infantrymen of the The North Shore (New Brunswick) Regiment preparing to board a Buffalo Landing Vehicle Tracked (LVT) for an amphibious assault near Breskens in the Netherlands, winter 1944-45.
-The U.S., British and Canadian armies used the Buffalo in the Battle of the Scheldt (1944), during the Operation Plunder crossing of the Rhine, and in a number of other river crossing operations.
+Infantrymen of the The North Shore (New Brunswick) Regiment preparing to board an Alligator amphibious AFV for an assault near Breskens in the Netherlands, during Op Veritable in the winter 1944-45.
+The US, British and Canadian armies also used the Alligator and Buffalo in the Battle of the Scheldt (1944), during the Operation Plunder crossing of the Rhine, and in a number of other river crossing operations.
 The group photo shows members of the Regiment near Zutphen, the Netherlands in January 1945.

 The North Shore (New Brunswick) Regiment landed in the first wave on Juno Beach, 6 June 1944.